Updated: January 2021

-Mobile marketing is surprisingly more beneficial for videos, because viewers watch full-screen on their mobile phones- completely focused on your video.
-Whereas desktop screens typically display ads or other videos to the side of the one being shown, allowing users to get distracted from your message.
+Mobile marketing is surprisingly more beneficial for videos, because viewers watch full-screen on their mobile phones, completely focused on your video.
+Whereas desktop screens typically display ads or other videos to the side of the one being shown, which allows users to get distracted from your message.

 Desktop Marketing is not Dead

-While mobile marketing has become an effective way to connect with consumers, desktop marketing still has some distinct advantages.
-You’re limited to what you can do with mobile phones because of the small screen, so a large desktop display gives your business the chance to shine.
+While mobile marketing has become an effective way to connect with consumers, specifically in the e-commerce space, desktop marketing still has some distinct advantages.
+You are limited to what you can do with mobile phones because of the small screen and ad creative resolution, so a large desktop display gives your business the chance to shine.
 Take the opportunity to flesh out your message and show everything your company offers.

 Digital Marketing Strategies